 Stanford GRAMS (Graduate Researchers, Active Minds, and Science) is a community outreach program where students share their scientific research with senior citizens living in local senior living facilities.

 STAR encourages the intersection of art and science by teaching Stanford researchers at all levels to use art and visual aids in communicating their work to a general audience.
 After a series of interactive workshops where participants learn storytelling and design techniques, STAR volunteers then visit local high schools for a poster presentation.
 This program is open to undergraduate, graduate, and post-doctoral students.

 Stanford ChEM-H seeks postdoc mentors to join the Stanford ChEM-H Undergraduate Scholars Program to provide interdisciplinary research experiences to undergraduate sophomores.
 Postdoctoral fellows will have a unique opportunity to develop a long-term, productive mentoring relationship.

 This program arranges classroom visits by Chemistry students to local K-12 classrooms where they give hour-long science lessons showcasing various scientific principles.
 The K-12 students work together on novel hands-on guided inquiry lab experiences that would otherwise not be possible with the minimal equipment and supplies available at most schools.

-Stanford at The Tech is a program that trains Stanford biology graduate students and postdocs in how to effectively communicate science to the public, both in person and in writing.
-In the process of learning these skills, the Stanford people teach the public about genetics.
-And get them excited about it, too.
+Stanford @ The Tech is a program that trains Stanford biology graduate students and postdocs in how to effectively communicate science to the public, both in person and in writing.
+Program participants lead hands-on activities at The Tech Interactive in San Jose, introducing museum visitors of all ages to genetics. .

 Project Motivation, affectionately known as ProMo, is a student group dedicated to promoting higher education to minority youths through on-campus visits and tours.
 If you are a Stanford student and you are interested in sharing your experiences with young people, please volunteer.